 A young woman with a beautiful haircut, nice pedicure and manicure in a long tulle skirt led me to one of many back rooms.
 There were two elevated seats looking like a throne on the red carpet covered blocks they were mounted on.
 In front of each of them was a sink for footbaths.
 Along the wall were bottles with various oils and jars with all kinds of foot scrubs and bathing salts.
 The room smelled like a mix of orange and jasmine flowers with some hints of ocean and pine forest. relaxing music was playing in the background.
 The ambient feeling of the room was very cozy.

 The woman assigned me one of the seats.
 I walked up the couple of stair steps to reach the seat and sat down.
 I rolled up my jeans, took off my shoes and socks while she prepared a warm bubble bath with the products of my choice.

 Another woman of my age came in and took the other seat.
+She wore a mixed print outfit.
 She seemed to be a regular as she asked her beauty person about her son’s wedding and whether she had found a perfect formal mother-of-the-groom dress.